-Prior to the separation and distribution, Fortive expects to enter into a credit agreement with a syndicate of banks providing for a [•]-year \$[•] million senior Term Loan Facility (the Term Loan Facility) and a [•]-year \$[•] billion senior Revolving Credit Facility (the Revolving Credit Facility and together with the Term Loan Facility, the Senior Credit Facilities).
+Prior to the separation and distribution, Fortive expects to enter into a credit agreement with a syndicate of banks providing for a three-year \$500 million senior Term Loan Facility (the Term Loan Facility) and a five-year \$1.5 billion senior Revolving Credit Facility (the Revolving Credit Facility and together with the Term Loan Facility, the Senior Credit Facilities), and issue commercial paper supported by the Revolving Credit Facility.
 The Senior Credit Facilities will not be available for borrowings until the date on which certain conditions are satisfied.
-Fortive expects to use the Revolving Credit Facility to support Fortive's commercial paper program.
-Fortive cannot assure you that a commercial paper program will be established.